aeternity/bounties/README.md

 ## How to receive the reward?

 To claim your bounty reward please provide your AE address (or .chain name) in the issue you solved after your contribution has been approved.
-Additionally you need to fill in **[this form](https://form.jotform.com/212515121575347)**.
 The approval is either a merge of the PR in the official repository or an explicit comment in the issue of the bounty if there is no official repository in the organization.
-Make sure to include your *æternity wallet address* in the form as well as in the Github Issue conversation to receive your reward.
+Make sure to include your *æternity wallet address* in the Github Issue to receive your reward.
 Bounties will be transferred in **AE tokens** and calculated based on CHF values right before payment.
+Transfers may take up to 14 days.

 ## Questions?
 Reach out to erik@aeternity.com or ask on [Discord](https://discord.gg/kthXBwBxEb) whenever you are having any questions or doubts regarding the bounties and the process! *Let's take control together* :)